hoothin/PagetualGuide/docs/en/useage.md

 ### 3.2.
 Disable on the site
 Click to disable Pagetual on the current website.
 ### 3.3.
 Force to join
 Click this if the smart rule is wrong.
-The script will turn on the forced splicing mode, and all the content on the next page will be spliced ​​to the footer.
+The script will turn on the forced splicing mode, all the content on the next page will be spliced ​​to the footer if you choose `join full body`, otherwise pagetual will load dynamic content in a iframe and return them.

 ## 4 Personality Settings
 After going to the configuration page, you can make personal settings, such as the transparent value of the divider and whether to hide the divider when double-clicking.
 Among them, if the transparent value of the divider is set to 0, the divider will be hidden.